Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 ## Secret management

-Secret management is a key technical domain in the context of both security and reliability, since the secret management solution for an AlwaysOn application must provide requisite security and also offer an appropriate level of availability to align with maximum reliability aspirations.
+Secret management is a key technical domain in the context of both security and reliability, since the secret management solution for a Mission-Critical application must provide requisite security and also offer an appropriate level of availability to align with maximum reliability aspirations.

 ### Design considerations